Canadian Children's Book Centre

 Canadian Children's Book Centre (CCBC) is a national non-profit organization that dedicates its resources to promoting quality Canadian children's literature to parents, librarians, teachers, and youth across Canada.
-Founded in 1976, the CCBC has library collections in five cities across Canada (Toronto, Vancouver, Edmonton, Winnipeg, and Halifax) with its national office located in Toronto.
+Founded in 1976, the CCBC has library collections in five cities across Canada (Toronto, Hamilton, Vancouver, Edmonton, Winnipeg, and Halifax) with its national office located in Toronto.

 Programs

-TD Canadian Children's Book Week
+Canadian Children's Book Week

-Founded in 1977, TD Canadian Children's Book Week is the largest celebration of Canadian books for young people in Canada.
-Each spring, authors, illustrators, and storytellers visit communities throughout the country to participate in readings and workshops with Canadian youth.
-Book week reaches over 35,000 children and teens in schools and libraries across Canada every year.
-In 2011, Book Week reached new media heights when Canadian television host, Ben Mulroney, was named as the honorary patron for TD Canadian Children's Book Week 2011.
+Founded in 1977, Canadian Children's Book Week is the largest celebration of Canadian books for young people in Canada.
+Each spring, authors, illustrators, and storytellers visit communities throughout the country—both in person and virtually—to participate in readings and workshops with Canadian youth.
+Book week reaches over 28,000 children and teens in schools and libraries across Canada every year.

 TD Grade One Book Giveaway Program

 Founded in 2000, in cooperation with ministries of education, school boards, and library organizations across Canada, the TD Grade One Book Giveaway Program was created in order to provide every Grade One student across Canada with the gift of a free book in either English or French.
-Over 500,000 free books are distributed annually to children across the country.
+Annually, 500,000 free books are distributed to children across the country.